Tzsds/SC1015/README.md

 # Data focus point for machine learning

-As there is alot of data we only chose to focus on the top 3 towns with the most flats.
+As there is alot of data we deicded to focus on the top 3 towns with the most flats.
 The top three towns and blocks with the most data is

 1. Tampines Block 267